KRFOSS/kali-docs/wsl/mesa-21/index.md

 title: 3D acceleration with Mesa 21 & Direct3D 12
 description: Enabled 3D acceleration for Kali Linux in WSL
 icon: ti-pin
+archived: "true"
 weight:
 author: ["arnaudr",]
 ---

+**This page is obsolete**.
+Everything required to run Kali Linux in WSL is already available in Kali Rolling, there is no need to install packages from the `kali-experimental` branch.

 ## Content: